Last Updated on May 19, 2020 by Amit Abhishek

-Quality of boiler water is an integral part of increasing boiler efficiency.
+The quality of boiler water is an integral part of increasing boiler efficiency.
 Unchecked contaminated boiler water can lead to problems such as corrosion and scale formation.
-Furthermore, it can also affects its performance, life and cost of maintenance jeopardizing boiler efficiency; making boiler water treatment a key in marine industry.
+Furthermore, it can also affect its performance, life, and cost of maintenance jeopardizing boiler efficiency; making boiler water treatment a key in the marine industry.

 To ensure its normal operation; boiler water is always tested and treated at regular intervals.
 All considerable issues found in test results are rectified by adding appropriate chemicals to the feed.
 For boiler water, the ideal amount of hardness, chlorine, P-Alkalinity, P-H, Specific Density, hydrazine and phosphate level should be; 0, <100, 100-150, 9.5-11.5, <1.002, 0.1-0.2, 20-50 respectively.